phpgears/dto/README.md

 All the abstract classes have protected constructors that forces you to create "named constructors" in which you get to type-hint all your DTO attributes

 The difference between `Gears\DTO\AbstractDTO` and `Gears\DTO\AbstractScalarDTO` is that the later verifies that all attributes are either a scalar value (null, string, int, float or bool) or an array of scalar values.
-Its purpose is to ensure the object can be securely serialized/unserialized, and is perfect to create Domain Events, or Commands/Queries for CQRS
+Its purpose is to ensure the object can be securely serialized/unserialized.
+It's perfect for creating Domain Events or Commands and Queries for CQRS

 ```php
 use Gears\DTO\AbstractScalarDTO;